 Often you play a direct role in the employment process for new graduates.
 Usually, your role and that of the Office of Career Services & Cooperative Education program coordinator are complementary.
 Occasionally, however, helping students in their job searches can result in unanticipated illegal or unethical actions.

-The National Association of Colleges and Employers (NACE), to which a great number of academic and hiring institutions belong, provides a set of ethical standards for guiding the job-search process.
-Entitled Guide to Ethical Hiring and Legal Standards, these standards are based on notions of fairness, truthfulness, non-injury, confidentiality, and lawfulness.
+The National Association of Colleges and Employers (NACE), to which a great number of academic and hiring institutions belong, provides a set of ethical standards called the NACE Principles for Ethical Professional Practice.
+These standards are based on notions of fairness, truthfulness, non-injury, confidentiality, and lawfulness.
 In its foreword, the Principles document notes that colleges and employers share the common goal of "achieving the best match between the individual student and the employing organization."

 Three basic precepts serve as the foundation of this goal, namely: